 (ii) information from your Google Account, Instagram Account and/or other social account that you use to register for the Services;

-(iii) information about how you use the Services (e.g., your length of visits to our website, and the time and frequency of your visits to our website), so that we can improve the effectiveness and function of our Services; and
+(iv) information about how you use the Services (e.g., your length of visits to our website, and the time and frequency of your visits to our website); and

-(iv) information about your computer or mobile device, such as your Internet protocol (IP) address, device ID, browser and operating system type, resolution of your screen, language settings in your browser, referring URLs, and other technical information so that we can secure our Services and improve effectiveness and function.4.
-How We Collect Personal Data
+(v) information about your computer or mobile device, such as your Internet protocol (IP) address, device ID, browser and operating system type, resolution of your screen, language settings in your browser, referring URLs, and other technical information.

 (a) Collection through Services.
 We may collect Personal Data from you and any devices that you use when you: